dmilicic/Android-Clean-Boilerplate/README.md

 ## **Writing the storage layer**

 This is where our repository gets implemented.
 All the database specific code should come here.
+The repository pattern just abstracts where the data is coming from.
+Our main business logic is oblivious to the source of the data — be it from a database, a server or text files.

+For complex data you can use [ContentProviders] or ORM tools such as [DBFlow].
+If you need to retrieve data from the web then [Retrofit] will help you.
+If you need simple key-value storage then you can use [SharedPreferences].
+You should use the right tool for the job.

 Our database is not really a database.
 It is going to be a very simple class with some simulated delay:

 ```
 public class WelcomeMessageRepository implements MessageRepository {